alanfarahani/covid19-age-tracking/README.md

 The rapidity of the spread of the novel coronavirus, COVID-19, is one of the most notable features of this disease.
-Much scientific and journalistic investigation into the epidemiological aspects of the coronavirus have focused on *case fatality rates* (CFRs) and other demographic variables that may contribute to increased morbidity.
-For instance, it has been argued based on data deriving from China, and more recently the CDC, that CFRs for those under 40 are relatively low.
+Much scientific and journalistic investigation into epidimeological aspects of the coronavirus have focused on *case fatality rates* (CFRs) and other demographic variables that may contribute to increased morbidity.
+For instance, it has been argued based on data deriving from China and more recently the CDC, that CFRs for those under 40 are relatively low.

 In contrast, less attention has been given to the *case detection rate*